happy-travel/LoggerMessageGenerator/README.md

 The solution is implemented as a dotnet tool, more information at https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools

+#### Install steps (for installing github packages, internal use):
+1. Run command prompt and navigate to target project (where log events should be generated)
+2. Run command
+`dotnet tool install HappyTravel.LoggerMessageGenerator -g`

 #### Install steps (for installing from sources, for external use):
 1. Clone the repository, open command prompt and navigate to target project folder (where tool should be executed)
 2. Run commands: